Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 Following the steps and inspiration of RStudio, another well known IDE in the Data Science space, Spyder now includes a Plots viewer pane.
-Since beta2 plots generated in every console will be displayed there, and the pane will be updated automatically when switching between consoles.
+Since beta2 plots generated in every console will be displayed there, and the pane will be updated automatically to only show the plots of the current one.
 Besides, users will have the ability to browse the history of all plots generated in a session.

 ![Other languages](/images/spyder-plots.png)